FraserR1188/WoofAway/README.md

 ![Listing List](docs/README/listing-specific.png)

 - This is the page with the listing detail.
+I made sure that there was a link to the host's profile so that the guest will feel more comfortable with their staying.
+Feeling like they've already met the host.

 ![Listing Detail](docs/README/listing.png)